buying-guide

 Durability at This Price Point

-Budget grills face a durability question.
-At $89-279, are you getting something that lasts?
+Budget grills face a durability question. at the entry-to-mid range, are you getting something that lasts?
 In our experience, the George Foreman's nonstick coating is the first component to show wear, typically after 18-24 months of regular use.
 The Cuisinart CEG-980's porcelain grate holds up well for 3-5 years with proper care.
 The Ninja Woodfire and Char-Broil Patio Bistro both use heavier-gauge materials that show minimal degradation after a year of weekly use.
 The key to longevity at any price is covering the grill when not in use and cleaning the grates after every cook.
 A $20 grill cover extends the life of a $200 grill by years.
 Store the grill indoors during winter if you live somewhere with freezing temperatures, since moisture in electrical connections expands when frozen and causes corrosion.
 Treat a sub-$300 grill well and you will get 3-5 solid years before needing a replacement.